AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/adding-components-to-a-channel.md

 ## Noções básicas sobre os componentes do AEM Screens {#understanding-aem-screen-components}

-A seção a seguir explica os componentes do AEM Screens que você pode usar em seu projeto.
+A seção a seguir explica os componentes do AEM Screens que você pode usar no seu projeto.

 >[!NOTE]
 >